MBoreham/Simple-ERC20Token/README.md

 *   **🛡️ Security-Focused Design:** Developed with best practices in Solidity to minimize common vulnerabilities and ensure the integrity and safety of token operations.
 *   **🧪 Robust Testing with Foundry:** Includes a comprehensive test suite built using the Foundry development framework, providing high confidence in the token's functionality and reliability.
 *   **🚀 Simple & Extensible:** A clean, minimal codebase that is easy to understand, audit, and extend for future functionalities or custom tokenomics.

+  OpenZepplin Contracts

+  A library for secure smart contract development.
+Build on a solid foundation of community-vetted code.

+Implementations of standards like ERC20 and ERC721.
+Flexible role-based permissioning scheme.
+Reusable Solidity components to build custom contracts and complex decentralized systems.
+🧙 Not sure how to get started?
+Check out Contracts Wizard — an interactive smart contract generator.

+Important

+OpenZeppelin Contracts uses semantic versioning to communicate backwards compatibility of its API and storage layout.
+For upgradeable contracts, the storage layout of different major versions should be assumed incompatible, for example, it is unsafe to upgrade from 4.9.3 to 5.0.0.
+Learn more at Backwards Compatibility.

 ---